cloudify-cosmo/wagon/README.rst

 -  The Metadata file resides in the tar.gz file under 'module.json'.
 -  The installer uses the metadata file to check that the platform fits the machine the module is being installed on.
--  OS Properties only appear when creating under Linux (see Linux Distributions section.)
+-  OS Properties only appear when creating compiled Linux modules (see Linux Distributions section).
+In case of a non-linux platform (e.g. win32, any), null values will be supplied for OS properties.

 Archive naming convention and Platform
 --------------------------------------